sage-code/maj/alphabet.md

 ## Pronunciation

-Maj alphabet is enhanced to maximize number of sounds and simplify spelling as much as possible.

-* The alphabet is identical to Latin ISO standard, with 26 letters;
-* You add `y` after each consonant that sounds like group `eo` in "pidgeon";
-* IPA Letter `y` is covered, similar to `â` in Romanian word: "mână" = "hand"
+Alphabet pronunciation is inspired from [Pinyin](https://en.wikipedia.org/wiki/Pinyin).

 ```
 ---------------------------------------------------
 a   b   c   d   e   f   g   h   i   j   k   l   q
-a   by  cy  dy  e   fy  gy  hy  i   jy  ka  ly  kiu
+a   by  cy  dy  e   fy  gy  hy  i   jy  ka  ly  chy
 ---------------------------------------------------
 m   n   o   p   r   s   t   u   v   z   y   w   x
 my  ny  o   py  ry  sy  ty  u   vy  zy  iy  iu  shy
 ---------------------------------------------------
 ```

+**Reading:**

+Before you can read the Maj alphabet, you must learn the pronounce of each letter.

 **Notes:**

 * Maj has voiced, articulated and clear sounds easy to produce;
-* Maj sounds are made with your tongue behind your teeth;
+* Maj sounds are produced with your tongue behind your teeth;
-* You never but your tongue between your teeth for any Maj sound;
+* You will never bite yourself or spit around when you speak Maj;

 ## Phonetic alphabet